PFUJ condemns murder of journalist

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: PFUJ has strongly condemned the murder of journalist Abdul Wahid Raesani in Quetta who was killed by unknown assailants in a firing incident on Qambrani road near Bank Colony.
-Raesani, who was working with a local daily Azadi as a reporter, breathed his last at the hospital.
-PFUJ President Shahzada Zulfiqar and Secretary General Nasir Zaidi in a press statement on Sunday demanded immediate arrest of killers.
+ISLAMABAD: Pakistan Federal Union of Journalist (PFUJ) has strongly condemned the murder of journalist Abdul Wahid Raesani in Quetta who was killed by unknown assailants in a firing incident on Qambrani road near bank colony.

+Abdul Wahid Raesani, who was working with a local daily Azadi as a reporter, breathed his last at the hospital due to serious injuries.

+PFUJ President Shahzada Zulfiqar and Secretary General Nasir Zaidi in a press statement on Sunday demanded immediate arrest of killers of innocent journalist.